Mixing Text and Image in SwiftUI

 Using SF Symbols in Text

-SF Symbols is a great gift from Apple to developers, allowing them to use a vast collection of icons created by professional designers almost for free in the Apple ecosystem.
-As of 2022, SF Symbols has more than 4,000 symbols, each with nine weights and three scales, and can align automatically with text labels.
+SF Symbols is a generous gift from Apple to developers, allowing nearly free use of a vast library of professionally designed icons within the Apple ecosystem.
+As of 2022, SF Symbols boasts over 4,000 symbols, each available in nine weights and three scales, and can automatically align with text labels.

-In SwiftUI, we need to use Image to display SF Symbols and can use some modifiers to configure them:
+In SwiftUI, we display SF Symbols using the Image view and can apply various modifiers to configure them:

 Swift